zk2k2/edubox/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📧 Contact
-For more information, please contact me via my GitHub page.
+For more information, please contact me via email.